+Table A2.1: Variable distance (D) and resulting Coupling Loss (G)

-Mobile WSD transmission at 1.5 m agl and mobile DTT reception at 1.5 m agl
+Mobile WSD transmission at 1.5 m agl and mobile DTT reception at 1.5 m agl (Scenario 3a)

 The model we use is shown below.
 A mobile WSD at 1.5 m agl radiates directly into a mobile DTT antenna at 1.5 m agl.
 There is no receiving antenna or polarisation discrimination.
 The maximum loss from the WSD to the DTT antenna is 34.72 dB.